ChristopherRC/www.ccadb.org/cas/incident-report.md

 7. **Prioritize action items**.
 The ultimate goal of RCA is to prevent future incidents.
 Therefore, it's important to identify and prioritize actionable recommendations that address the root causes identified.

-8. **Focus on blameless postmortems**.: Emphasize a blameless culture when conducting postmortems.
+8. **Focus on blameless postmortems**.
+Emphasize a blameless culture when conducting postmortems.
 The focus should be on learning from the incident and improving systems, not on assigning blame or punishing individuals.

 9. **Continuously improve the process**.
 RCA is an iterative process.
 Organizations should continuously refine their RCA approaches based on lessons learned from previous incidents and evolving best practices.

 ### How should Incident Reports be closed?

-If (1) all Action Items are marked as complete and (2) there are no outstanding comments or questions that need to be addressed, CA Owners SHOULD clearly communicate in a Bugzilla comment when they believe an Incident Report can be closed.
+If (1) all Action Items are marked as complete and (2) there are no outstanding comments or questions that need to be addressed, CA Owners MUST clearly communicate in a Bugzilla comment when they believe an Incident Report can be closed.
 This is accomplished by writing a short-summary that includes:
 - a description of the incident, its root cause(s), and remediation.
 - a summary of all commitments made in response to the incident.
 - an attestation that all Action Items have been completed.